Many brands and companies think that the only reason they’ve retained customers is because of their products or services. That’s not always true.

 The best place for content upgrades is on your most popular pieces of content.
 You can go back and retroactively add a content upgrade and leave the post-as-is.
 You can also rewrite the post so it’s more current.

 Either way, make sure you share the page to attract attention to the content upgrade.

 11. Gamify Your Email Process

 Gamification appeals to the part of consumer psychology that likes being rewarded after an action.
-You can embed interactive elements on your website, a signup form, a popup, or an email newsletter to encourage engagement.
+You can embed interactive elements on your website, a registration form, a popup, or show some awesome newsletter signup examples to encourage engagement.